Gaias2-ICSC/Gaias2-ICSC.github.io/home.md

 # GAIAS2

-This is the homepage of the GAIAS2 - ICSC project
+Welcome to the homepage of the GAIAS2 - ICSC project

 To learn more about the project, check <a href="about"> here </a>